josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 Recently, I interned at Facebook (Summer 2018) with the BigCode team, and spent Fall 2018 working part-time as a researcher ("Research Collaborator") with the same team.
-I am actively looking for summer internship opportunities for Summer 2020.
+I'll be joining Facebook's Infrastructure for AI team for the 2020 Summer as an intern.